dliGH/Choreo_Generation_with_VAE_LSTM/README.md

 The `Animations` folder contains gifs rendered by the 3D visualization function in the notebook.
 It is seperated into the following subfolders:
 - `Raw` contains full visualizations of the original datasets.
 - `Reproduced` contains visualizations of a short dance sequence from the test set that the model reproduced.
 Visualizations for 200, 300 and 400 epochs of training are included.
-- `Generated` contains visualizatoins of short dance sequences that were randomly generated.
+- `Generated` contains visualizations of short dance sequences that were randomly generated.
 Visualizations here are similarly produced for those above three training lengths.

 The `Parameters` folder contains saved PyTorch parameters for the model when trained for 200, 300, and 400 epochs.